diffusiondata/diffusion-transform/messaging/src/site/markdown/messaging.md

 Message streams and message handlers both receive messages.
 Message streams receive messages sent to sessions.
-Message handlers receive messages to sent to the server.
+Message handlers receive messages sent to the server.
 Message handlers need to be registered with the server to intercept the messages, this needs the `register_handler` permission.